univention/office365/doc/README-tools.md

 ## Clean Empty groups from azure

-You can list or delete/deactivate empty groups from azure using this script.
+You can list or delete/deactivate empty groups from Azure AD using this script.

 ```shell
 /usr/share/univention-office365/scripts/check_for_empty_groups